Frequently asked questions

 The total duration of treatment depends on the complexity of the treatment and is generally equal to that of traditional braces.
 Typically treatment can last between 9 and 18 months.
 During your consultation, your dentist or orthodontist can provide you with more detailed information.

 Appointment intervals are generally the same as with traditional braces but can be much quicker with less time spent in the dentists' or orthodontists' chair during appointments as no adjustments need to be made to wires/brackets.
-Patients typically visit their dental provider every 4 to 6 weeks to ensure the treatment is progressing as planned, and to receive their next few sets of Invisalign aligners, but your dentist or orthodontist will decide based on your treatment.
+Patients typically visit their dental practice every 4 to 6 weeks to ensure the treatment is progressing as planned, and to receive their next few sets of Invisalign aligners, but your dentist or orthodontist will decide based on your treatment.

 Find out more...